gdbroman/broman.blog/_posts/2020/2020-12-03-silly-in-hindsight.md

 permalink: silly-in-hindsight
 ---

-Have it all figured out haven't you?
+Think you have it all figured out, haven't you?

-Thinking you're all cool and stuff, with all your things and cute little projects going on.
+With all your takes, and cute little projects.

-Let me tell you; give it five years and just the thought of it will disgust you.
+Don't worry - give it five years and it'll all disgust you.

-The whole *thing* is gonna look silly in hindsight.

-Relax!
-You're a fool!
-We all are.
+*Relax!
+You're a fool!* We all are.

 Now, what silliness can I conjure up today?